 As the population grows in the Volta Region, the people are forced to deal with the strain on vital social resources.
 Schools, community groups, and care centers throughout Ghana are severely under-resourced and understaffed.
-By volunteering abroad in Ho, you can help the community in ways such as providing one-on-one attention for young Ghanaians, sparking creativity in the minds of children attending our new summer school, or supporting workers in overcrowded health system.Learn more about Volunteer Opportunities in Ghana »
+By volunteering abroad in Ho, you can help the community in ways such as providing one-on-one attention for young Ghanaians, sparking creativity in the minds of children attending our new summer school, or supporting workers in the overcrowded health system.Learn more about Volunteer Opportunities in Ghana »

 Today, Tanzanians face the residual effects of its colonial past, as well as the present lack of resources and prevalence of HIV/AIDS.
 Women and families suffer from high levels of infant and child mortality, and only a little over half of children attend school.
 When you volunteer in this fishing village on the Indian Ocean, you have the chance to work side-by-side with community members to build a better, healthier future for their children.Learn more about Volunteer Opportunities in Tanzania »